JorenRothman/uploads-sync/README.md

 1. Download the plugin from the [releases page](https://github.com/jorenrothman/upload-sync/releases).
 2. Install the plugin by running `wp plugin install upload-sync.zip --activate` in your WordPress installation directory.
    1. Alternatively, you can install the plugin by dropping the `upload-sync` folder into your `wp-content/plugins` directory and activating it via the wp-admin area.
-3. Run `wp upload-sync` to synchronize your uploads folder with the database.
+3. Run `wp upload` to see all available commands.

 ## Usage
-The plugin adds a single command to the WordPress CLI: `wp upload-sync`.
+The plugin adds two command to the WordPress CLI:

+`wp upload sync`.
 This command can be used to synchronize the uploads folder with the database.
 The command accepts the following arguments:

 | Argument | Description                 | Default |
 | -------- | --------------------------- | ------- |
 | `-v`     | Run script in verbose mode. | `false` |

+`wp upload clean`.
+This command can be used to clean the uploads folder.
+The command does not accept any arguments.